 Chemistry Placement Test

-The chemistry assessment measures students’ knowledge of chemical concepts for placement into CHEM-1010, CHEM-1020 or CHEM-1300.
+The chemistry placement test measures students’ knowledge of chemical concepts for placement into CHEM 1010, CHEM 1020 or CHEM 1300.

 Before Taking the Chemistry Placement Test